A new algebraic structure in the standard model of particle physics: Representing -DGAs

 where $aa'\in A$ is the product inherited from $A$, while $ah'\in H$ and $ha'\in H$ are the products inherited from $R$, and $hh'=0$.
 We will call such an algebra an "Eilenberg algebra."\footnote{This name was introduced in Ref.~\cite{Brouder:2015qoa}.
 It is worth noting that the definition of an Eilenberg algebra originally introduced in \cite{Eilenberg} and reviewed in \cite{Brouder:2015qoa} is slightly more elaborate and general than the simpler definition presented in \cite{Schafer, Boyle:2014wba, Farnsworth:2014vva} and adopted in the present paper.
 We mention this in case the greater generality afforded by Eilenberg's original formulation turns out to be important for future developments of the formalism presented here.
 This is also closely related to the idea of a `square-zero extension'~\cite{Weibel1994book}.}

 Also notice that the algebra $B$ defined this way is automatically a superalgebra -- {\it i.e.}\ a $\mathbb{Z}_{2}$-graded algebra, with ``even" and ``odd" subspaces $A$ and $H$, respectively.

 We stress that, so far, we have not assumed anything about the associativity of $A$ or $B$.
-On the one hand, {\it if} we now assume that $B$ is associative, then (as explained in the following paragraph) we precisely recover the traditional associative definition of the (left-, right-, or bi-)representation of $A$ on $H$.
-But, on the other hand, we need not necessarily assume that $B$ is associative: for example, if $A$ is a Jordan algebra (an important type of non-associative algebra), then it is natural to define its representation on $H$ by taking $B$ to also be a Jordan algebra \cite{Eilenberg, Schafer, Jacobson}.
+On the one hand, {\it if} we now assume that $B$ is associative, then we precisely recover the traditional associative definition of an ordinary (left-, right-, or bi-)representation of the algebra $A$ on $H$, in the sense described in the following paragraph.
+On the other hand, we need not necessarily assume that $B$ is associative: for example, if $A$ is a Jordan algebra (an important type of non-associative algebra), then it is natural to define its representation on $H$ by taking $B$ to also be a Jordan algebra \cite{Eilenberg, Schafer, Jacobson}.
 In fact, this is what originally led us to adopt Eilenberg's perspective in \cite{Farnsworth:2013nza, Boyle:2014wba}: it is a way of defining the representation of $A$ on $H$ that naturally generalizes from non-commutative geometry (where the algebra of coordinates, may be non-commutative) to non-associative geometry (where the algebra of coordinates may also be non-associative).

-Let us now explain our assertion (from the previous paragraph) that if we assume $B$ is associative, then we precisely recover the {\it traditional} definition of an associative representation of $A$ on $H$.
+Let us now explain our assertion (from the previous paragraph) that if we assume $B$ is associative, then we precisely recover the usual associative definition of an ordinary representation of the algebra $A$ on $H$.
 If $B$ is associative, all the associators $[b,b',b'']$ must vanish.
 This implies four non-trivial constraints:

 while the remaining associators (in which two or three arguments are from $H$) vanish trivially because $hh'=0$.
 Note that (\ref{aaa}) is simply the requirement that $A$ itself is associative; (\ref{aah}) says that $ah$ is a traditional associative left-representation of $A$ on $H$; (\ref{haa}) says that $ha$ is a traditional associative right-representation of $A$ on $H$; and (\ref{aha}) says that the left- and right-representations commute with each other.
 In other words, we recover the traditional associative definition of a left-right bi-representation of $A$ on $H$ (or, equivalently, the traditional associative definition of a left-right bi-module $H$ over $A$); and the special cases of a left-representation (left-module) or right-representation (right-module) are recovered, respectively, when either the right action $ha$ or the left action $ah$ vanishes identically.